rupalkhilari/genome-designer/docs/extensions/README.md

 [Server Extensions](ServerExtensions.md) add dynamic REST APIs to the server, which can be called by client-extensions, and have some access to persisted Genetic Constructor data.

+### Requirements

+Extensions must be valid NPM packages, including a file `package.json`.

+Extensions must include a field `geneticConstructor: {}` in `package.json` or they will be ignored.

 ### Install extensions

 In general, extensions listed in `/server/extensions/package.json` and are installed using `npm run install-extensions`.
 This will install packages, which are assumed to be already build.
 You may wish to use `npm link` while you are developing a local extension (see Tips section).